wenching/cri_rnaseq_2018/docs/README.md

 ## <a name="Data"/>Data Description | [Top](#Top)

 There are six (partial) single-end RNA-seq sequencing libraries will be used as the example dataset In this tutorial.
-Their respective sample information is described in the metadata table example/**`DLBC.metadata.txt`**.
+The respective sample information is described in the metadata table example/**`DLBC.metadata.txt`**.

 <div style="border: 1px solid #ddd; padding: 5px; overflow-y: scroll; height:300px; overflow-x: scroll; width:100%; "><table class="table table-striped table-hover table-condensed table-responsive" style="margin-left: auto; margin-right: auto;">